If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 No Regular Monthly Charges

-Instead, it’s possible to choose a “traditional Pay As You Go plan” where there are no regular monthly charges on your SIM.
-Instead, you’ll only pay for what you actually use (that’s nothing in the months where you don’t actually use your phone).
+Instead, you’ll be better off choosing a “traditional Pay As You Go plan” where there are no regular monthly charges on your SIM.
+Instead, you’ll only pay for what you actually use (so you’ll pay nothing in the months where you don’t actually use your phone).

 Credit That Doesn’t Expire